 “Equitable Defenses” means any bankruptcy, insolvency, reorganization and other laws affecting creditors’ rights generally, and with regard to equitable remedies, the discretion of the court before which proceedings to obtain same may be pending.

+“Energy Management Services Agreement or EMSA“ means that Agreement entered into between Seller and Buyer under the terms of which Buyer agrees to market to third parties Products produced from the Frontera Generating Facility located in Hidalgo County, Texas.

+“EPMI Transaction” means a Transaction between Seller and Buyer in which Buyer is purchasing the Product for its own account and not in connection with a Back-to-back Transaction.

-“Event of Default” has the meaning set forth in Section 5.1.
+“Event of Default” has the meaning set forth in Section 5.1 and in Section ____ of the Energy Management Services Agreement entered into between the Parties..

 “FERC” means the Federal Energy Regulatory Commission or any successor government agency.